 - (1) No more than 50 percent of the gross floor area of the structure shall be devoted to residential use in O Districts, unless Conditional Use Permit approval is obtained and the applicable Comprehensive Plan policies do not discourage multifamily uses. - (2) (Deleted by Ord.
 4999).
-Intentionally deleted. - (3) A boardinghouse or bed and breakfast is permitted in a single-family dwelling, provided the requirements of LUC 20.20.140 are met. - (4) An agreement must be recorded with the King County Department of Records and Elections restricting senior eitizen dwellings, congregate care senior housing, or assisted living to remain in perpetuity as senior housing.
+Intentionally deleted. - (3) A boardinghouse or bed and breakfast is permitted in a single-family dwelling, provided the requirements of LUC 20.20.140 are met.

-agreement must be recorded with the King County Recorder's Office, or its successor agency, and filed with the Bellevue City Clerk, restricting senior citizen dwellings, congregate care senior housing, or assisted living to remain for the life of the project.

-- (5) Through the planned unit development process, senior citizen dwellings may include common dining and recreation facilities. - (6) Multifamily development in Planning Districts A and B of the Crossroads Subarea is not allowed.
+- (4) An agreement must be recorded with the King County Department of Records and Elections restricting senior citizen dwellings, congregate care senior housing, or assisted living to remain in perpetuity as senior housing.
+An agreement must be recorded with the King County Recorder's Office, or its successor agency, and filed with the Bellevue City Clerk, restricting senior citizen dwellings, congregate care senior housing, or assisted living to remain for the life of the project. - (5) Through the planned unit development process, senior citizen dwellings may include common dining and recreation facilities. - (6) Multifamily development in Planning Districts A and B of the Crossroads Subarea is not allowed.
 Multifamily development in Planning District E of the Crossroads Subarea north of NE 8th Street may be allowed through a Council-approved development agreement that is consistent with Chapter 36.70B RCW and includes design guidelines that are consistent with the vision of Comprehensive Plan Policies S-CR-79 and S-CR-81 regarding the creation of mixed-use developments with pedestrian connections, park connections where appropriate, and public open space.
-Refer to the Crossroads Subarea Planning District Guidelines of the Comprehensive Plan for Planning Districts A, B and E. - (7) In Planning Districts A and B of the Crossroads Subarea and in Planning District E of the Crossroads Subarea north of NE 8th Street, existing legal nonconforming multifamily uses can be converted to senior citizen housing, congregate care senior housing, assisted living or nursing homes.
-Refer to the Crossroads Subarea Planning District Guidelines of the Comprehensive Plan for Planning Districts A, B and E. - (8) These residential uses are permitted in NB $\underline{\text{and NMU}}$ Districts only if located on the second floor and above the permitted ground floor nonresidential uses. - (9) Accessory dwelling units are permitted only as subordinate to single-family dwellings and are subject to the provisions of LUC 20.20.120. - (10) (Deleted by Ord.
+Refer to the Crossroads Subarea Planning District Guidelines of the Comprehensive Plan for Planning Districts A. B and E. - (7) In Planning Districts A and B of the Crossroads Subarea and in Planning District E of the Crossroads Subarea north of NE 8th Street, existing legal nonconforming multifamily uses can be converted to senior citizen housing, congregate care senior housing, assisted living or nursing homes.
+Refer to the Crossroads Subarea Planning District Guidelines of the Comprehensive Plan for Planning Districts A, B and E. - (8) These residential uses are permitted in NB and NMU Districts only if located on the second floor and above the permitted ground floor nonresidential uses. - (9) Accessory dwelling units are permitted only as subordinate to single-family dwellings and are subject to the provisions of LUC 20.20.120. - (10) (Deleted by Ord.
 4999).
 Intentionally deleted.
 Hotels and motels are permitted uses in this district.
-Other transient lodging as defined in the Standard Land Use Coding Manual under SIC code 1590 requires a Conditional Use Permit. - (11)-(Deleted by Ord.
-4999).
-Intentionally deleted. - (12)-(Deleted by Ord.
-4999).
-Intentionally deleted. - (13) (Deleted by Ord.
-4999).
-Intentionally deleted. - (14) (Deleted by Ord.
-4999).
-Intentionally deleted. - (15) One single-family dwelling unit, occupying no more than 25 percent of the floor area of the structure, is permitted in the PO District. - (16) See LUC 20.20.190 for additional regulations. - (17) See LUC 20.20.700 for general development requirements for rooming house. - Not effective within the jurisdiction of the East Bellevue Community Council.
+Other transient lodging as defined in the Standard Land Use Coding Manual under SIC code 1590 requires a Conditional Use Permit. - (11) The Director may allow a departure from the requirement to provide ground floor neighborhood serving (nonresidential) uses in multifamily developments, provided that the departure is necessary to mitigate an economic hardship that would preclude project viability.
+A departure may be granted where the applicant demonstrates that: - (a) The required neighborhood serving uses do not front on an arterial; - (b) Visual and physical access to the required neighborhood serving uses is limited by topography or other site specific obstacles; and, - (c) The required neighborhood serving uses would not be visible from other development located in the NMU district, adjacent neighborhoods, nearby arterials or highways.